Black Arts and Heritage Organizations in Washington State

 Buffalo Soldiers Museum

-Tacoma’s Buffalo Soldiers Museum has served as a community resource encompassing a significant – and all too often overlooked – facet of American history.
-It is part of our overall historical education efforts.
+Tacoma’s Buffalo Soldiers Museum has served as a community resource encompassing a significan—and all too often overlooked—facet of American history.
+They offer a variety of educational events, children’s programs, opportunities, and resources to amplify this important history.

 CD Forum